gvwilson/thirdbit/src/fiction/in-heck/index.md

 flipping the brush over to pry a rock out of Crusher's treads with its handle.

 Dockety's lenses rotated.
-"This one has not.
-With high probability,
-we would not be having this conversation otherwise."
+"We would probably not be having this conversation if this one had run in with them.
+They do not approve of free bots."

 Gumption nodded and went back to brushing.
 Sparkles drifted across Crusher's screen with each scrape.